-AUT's academic supervisors are recognised world-class researchers in their fields who have the expert knowledge to guide and advise you throughout your PhD.
+AUT's academic supervisors are recognised world-class researchers who have the expert knowledge in their fields to guide you throughout your PhD.

 Must normally have completed the following in a discipline appropriate to the proposed research:

 The degree must normally have been gained at the standard of first class or second class (first division) honours from this University or a recognised equivalent.